Yyldyz Hotel

 Yyldyz Hotel (Ýyldyz oteli) is a luxury hotel located in Ashgabat, Turkmenistan.
 Built in 2013 by Bouygues, it has 155 rooms.
-It is a 24 story hotel, with a height of 107 meters.
+It is a 24-story hotel, with a height of 107 meters.

 Design and construction

-In the construction of high-rise hotel tower, about seven thousand tons of steel and more than 14,000 square meters of glass were used.
+In the construction of the high-rise hotel tower, about seven thousand tons of steel and more than 14,000 square meters of glass were used.
 The building has a teardrop shape.
 The total area is 50,620 square meters.
 The surrounding land has an area of roughly 85,000 square meters.
-The whole structure has a high degree of seismic resistance.
+The structure has a high degree of seismic resistance.

 Features

 The hotel has 155 rooms, including presidential, deluxe and standard rooms.

-On the 1st floor there is a large banquet hall with 1000 seats.
+On the first floor there is a large banquet hall with 1000 seats.
 VIP apartments are located on the 14th floor.
 On the 18th floor there is a panoramic restaurant with 600 seats.